Lake Sumner, New Mexico

 Lake Sumner is a census-designated place (CDP) in De Baca County, New Mexico, United States.
-The population was 143 at the 2010 census, up from the figure of 86 recorded in 2000.
+As of the 2020 census, Lake Sumner had a population of 72.

 Geography

 Lake Sumner is located in northern De Baca County and surrounds Lake Sumner, a reservoir formed by Sumner Dam on the Pecos River.
 Sumner Lake State Park occupies the east and west sides of the lake at its south end, near the outlet.
 U.S. Route 84 forms the northeastern edge of the CDP; the highway leads southeast 10 mi to Fort Sumner, the De Baca County seat, and northwest 34 mi to Santa Rosa.

 According to the United States Census Bureau, the CDP has a total area of 177.3 km2, of which 161.0 km2 is land and 16.3 km2, or 9.17%, is water.

 Climate

 According to the Köppen Climate Classification system, Lake Sumner has a cold semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded at Lake Sumner was 112 F on June 12, 2022, while the coldest temperature recorded was -24 F on January 13, 1963.